 Step 1: Reason for Selling It is quite more emotional to sell a home than to buy a home.
 Especially one in which you raised your family in.
 However, from time to time, we feel the need for a change.
 Therefore, the reason for selling your home may be a determining factor in the urgency of the sale.
-The urgency may also have an effect on the price of the property.
+The urgency may also influence the price of the property.

 Step 3: Price The most important factor when putting your home on the market for sale is setting the right.
 The price at which your property is marketed can make or break the deal.
 Over-pricing of the property may result in:

-A smaller buyers' pool A prolonged stay on the market that will result in lower offers being submitted Under-pricing of the property may result in: You losing money on your investment A buyer offering an even lower amount due to a negative perception of the property or area
+A smaller buyers' pool A prolonged stay on the market that will result in lower offers being submitted Under-pricing of the property may result in: You are losing money on your investment A buyer offering an even lower amount due to a negative perception of the property or area.

 Step 4: Location Although you cannot do anything about the location of your property, it plays a very important part in the marketability of your home.
 So, it is important to take the following into consideration: